SravanRajupalem/FootballPredictions/README.rst

 Overview
 ~~~~~~~~
 - The main programming language used in this project is Python.
-- VSCode is the code-editor used since it allows the connection of the GitHub repository as well as working cooperatively in real time.
+- VSCode is the code-editor employed since it allows the connection of the GitHub repository as well as working cooperatively in real-time.
-- Jupyter notebooks is the interface used to write, read and produce all scripts for data scrapping, manipulation, visualizations and creation of all Machine Learning models.
+- Jupyter notebooks is the interface used to write, read and produce all scripts for data scrapping, manipulation, visualizations, and creation of all Machine Learning models.
-- Google Drive has been mirrored into our local machines in order read and write large files through VSCode since our GitHub repository had a limit capacity.
+- Google Drive has been mirrored into our local machines in order to read and write large files through VSCode since our GitHub repository had a limited capacity.
-- AnAmazon Web Services(AWS) environment had been generated and linked to VSCode in order to be able to be more productive when building applications that requires high computation since our local machines experienced multiple memory timeouts and limitations.
+- An Amazon Web Services(AWS) environment had been generated and linked to VSCode in order to increase computational power and be more productive when building applications
+  that come at a high cost; our local machines experienced multiple memory timeouts and limitations.

 Quick Start
 ~~~~~~~~~~~